-- We can refer to the Ipsen Global and Country SOPs on Promotional Materials. - If we have questions or concerns, we speak to our manager or Business - Ethics. - For reporting any concerns, we can use the Whispli designated Alert Platform (https://app.whispli.com/lpsenAlerts) or the email address Ipsen.Ethics.Hotline@ipsen.com.
+We can refer to the Ipsen Global and Country SOPs on Promotional Materials.

+If we have questions or concerns, we speak to our manager or Business

+Enrice Control of the Whispli designated Alert Platform (https://app.whispli.com/lpsenAlerts) or the email address lpsen.Ethics.Hotline@ipsen.com.